Foreign Body Removal

 In adults, the foreign bodies most commonly found are located in the ear.
 Most often, these foreign bodies are insects such as cockroaches, ants, moths and flies.
 Typically, most adults and older children will know there is an object in their ear, but will be unaware of how the object entered.
 In young children, the most common foreign bodies are small objects such as beads, pebbles, food, buttons, or plastic toys.
 Unlike with adults, these objects are usually placed voluntarily.

 How do I know if I have something stuck in my nose?

 Similar to foreign objects stuck in the ear, the most common symptom of an object being stuck in one’s nose will be discomfort or pain in the affected area.
 Nasal discharge or bleeding may also occur.

-How objects are typically removed from the ear/nose?
+How are objects typically removed from the ear/nose?

-The method for foreign body removal will often depend on the location of the object and the type object that needs to be removed.
+The method for foreign body removal will often depend on the location of the object and the type of object that needs to be removed.
 One common removal technique is the use of gentle suction or small tweezers to grasp the object.
 If the object is metallic, a magnetized instrument may be used to assist in removing the object from the ear.
 Another common technique is the use of irrigation to wash the object out of the ear with warm water.
 Additionally, a soft rubber catheter may be used to remove objects found in the nose.

 We understand that accidents happen, so when a patient tells us, “I have something stuck in my ear,” or “I have something stuck in my nose,” our medical providers quickly jump into action to remove the object safely.
 If you do not receive immediate care when an item gets stuck deep in your ear canal, it can lead to severe pain and/or hearing loss.